opendocsg/slw-judgments-backfill/2004_SGCA_36/report.md

 **Kan Ting Chiu J:**

-1       The appellant, Mohd Arsad bin Hassan, was convicted by Tay Yong Kwang J for trafficking in 46.9g of diamorphine and was sentenced to suffer death: see _PP v Mohd Arsad bin Hassan_ [2004] SGHC 67.
+1       The appellant, Mohd Arsad bin Hassan, was convicted by Tay Yong Kwang J for trafficking in 46.9g of diamorphine and was sentenced to suffer death: see _PP v Mohd Arsad bin Hassan_ <span class="citation">[2004] SGHC 67</span>.

 2       The offence took place on 8 July 2003 at a carpark of a McDonald restaurant along New Upper Changi Road.
 The appellant was arrested because the two persons to whom he was selling the diamorphine to were undercover officers from the Central Narcotics Bureau (“CNB”), namely Staff Sergant Ashari bin Hassan (“SSgt Ashari”) and Staff Sergeant Mohd Affendi bin Ideris (“SSgt Affendi”), who assumed the names “Nick” and “Didi” in the operation.